-Me: No actually I slow budget travel, I just roam the world.
+Me: No actually I’ve been continuously traveling, living, working and roaming around the world since 2010.
+I slow budget travel, I just roam the world.

-So how can you sustain long-term budget travel?
+How can you sustain long-term budget travel for years on end?

 A working holiday visa is one of the most popular ways to start with long-term budget travel.
 It allows you to work as you travel, the visa is available in a number of countries all over the world and available for people between 18-31.
 (Sucks after you become 31)

 So how does it work?
-Well in a nutshell, with a working holiday visa, you’re allowed to be in the country for a year in most cases (Sometimes you can apply for a 2nd year.)
-During your time in the country you are allowed to work in full-time employment for a single company for up to 6 months.
-Technically you’re only supposed to supplement your travels but in reality you’ll work as much as you can.
+Well in a nutshell, with a working holiday visa, you’re allowed to be a country for a year in most cases (Sometimes you can apply for the 2nd year.)
+During your time in the country, you are allowed to work in full-time employment for a single company for up to 6 months.
+Technically you’re only supposed to supplement your travels but in reality, you’ll work as much as you can.

 Volunteering is such a great way to experience traveling, giving you a completely different experience of local culture.
 Not only will it help prolong your travels but it can fill you with such a sense of accomplishment knowing that you’ve helped make a difference.

-Being able to speak English in a foreign countries is a massive plus if you’re looking to work and the best way to put your English to work is to teach.
+Being able to speak English in a foreign country is a massive plus if you’re looking to work and the best way to put your English to work is to teach.

 Like with Volunteering there are so many different types of options on offer.
 Different countries will have different requirements for travelers wanting to teach; like different levels of qualifications and experience.

 Although I’ve never taught myself, I have met a lot of fellow long-term travelers who fell in love with teaching.
-These are people who never considered teaching before hand but wanted to prolong their travels and once they started found that they loved it and couldn’t imagine doing anything else.
+These are people who never considered teaching beforehand but wanted to prolong their travels and once they started finding that they loved it and couldn’t imagine doing anything else.

 Sometimes you don’t have to look for work while you travel, you can simply just take your work with you.
 We live in the digital age, almost all of our work is done through the internet, so many jobs can be done remotely.

-I even met a guy in Nicaragua who was working remotely for an American based tele-marketing company.
+I even met a guy in Nicaragua who worked remotely for an American based telemarketing company.
 He would simply put in 4-6 hours every other day on the hostel computer, use a mobile provided by his company and make his calls.
 This was a traveler who hadn’t stepped foot in America for more than 5 years.

-One of the biggest lessons you learn as a long-term budget traveler is to always keep an open-mind.
-And, that also applies to finding some casual work from time to time.
+One of the biggest lessons you learn as a long-term budget traveler is to always keep an open mind.
+And, that also applies to find some casual work from time to time.
 So many countries around the world now cater towards travelers and especially budget travelers.
 Hostels, backpacker bars, budget tours are in abundance and picking up casual work is not hard.